Today's program: Private tombs at Meir and Amarna, the city of Akhenaten and Nefertiti.

 Along the way we were involved in some kind of incident. another car cut off our road by accident, something what normally isn't so bad, except that in the short altercation apparently something was said about us what should not be repeated here, because both our driver and our guide suddenly jumps out of the car and ran wild onto the other wagon during which the cop pulled his gun.

 Fortunately this small fire was quickly, thanks to intervention from those who were in the back of the other car, a so called service bus were, quenched.
-And we could continue our journey.
-Our guide however, needed some time to cool down and the first half hour he just said nothing.

 On questions of us what exactly had been said, we got no answer and it will really be something inappropriate, to put it mildly, that the cause of all this a radical fundamentalist is, is obvious, but enough of that.